Irish tabloid breaks ranks to publish topless Kate photos

 "The fact that we are dealing with the future British monarchs makes it certainly more interesting and in line with a modern conception of the monarchy," Chi Editor in Chief Alfonso Signorini said.

-Both Chi and Closer are controlled by the Italian publisher Mondadori MED.MI, part of the media empire of former Italian Prime Minister Silvio Berlusconi and chaired by his daughter Marina.
+Both Chi and Closer are controlled by the Italian publisher Mondadori, part of the media empire of former Italian Prime Minister Silvio Berlusconi and chaired by his daughter Marina.

 Mondadori said it had been informed of the decision to publish the topless pictures by the editors of Closer and Chi, and respected the decisions.